 The methodology for the bank leg would be less prescriptive than today and give banks more discretion in calculating their projections.
 In practice, banks would use the same common methodology as in the supervisory leg, but would be allowed to relax the methodological constraints to the extent they can explain and disclose the rationale and impact of such deviations.

 The standards for the disclosure of the results should remain high.
 For the bank leg, the proposed disclosure is as granular as it is today, including the overall outcome in terms of capital depletion, main risk drivers, and detailed data on exposures.
 For the supervisory leg, granularity would be more limited in quantity, but very relevant in terms of supervisory decisions.
 In particular, the discussion paper seeks views on three possibilities: (i) disclosing P2G, (ii) disclosing ranges of P2G or (iii) disclosing not P2G but the CET1 capital depletion net of any supervisory adjustments so that the results are informative in terms of supervisory expectations regarding capital distribution.

 As for the scenario design, the discussion paper is considering costs and benefits of multiple macroeconomic scenarios.
 In addition, feedback is requested on the feasibility of introducing exploratory scenarios, which would focus on potential risks with very short realisations (e.g. liquidity risk) or coming from longer-term changes in the business environment (environmental, social and political) or in technology.

 Comments to this consultation can be sent to the EBA by clicking on the "send your comments" button on the consultation page.
-Please note that the deadline for the submission of comments is 30 April 2020.
+Please note that due to the current Covid-19 situation the deadline for the submission of comments is has been extended to 30 June 2020.

 A public hearing will take place at the EBA premises on 21 February 2020 from 10:30 to 12:30 CET.
 All contributions received will be published following the end of the consultation, unless requested otherwise.